megupta06/cse15l-lab-reports/lab-report-1- week-2.md

 <img width="1440" alt="Screen Shot 2022-04-09 at 9 34 00 PM" src="https://user-images.githubusercontent.com/103089880/162601665-8ba63c63-026e-4747-b70b-c2f30865eb83.png">

 Click download option and install the software.
-There are versions for all the major operating systems, like OSX (for Macs) and Windows (for PCs).When it is installed, you should be able to open a window that looks like this.
+There are versions for all the major operating systems, like OSX (for Macs) and Windows (for PCs).
+When it is installed, you should be able to open a window that looks like this.

 <img width="1440" alt="Screen Shot 2022-04-09 at 9 37 17 PM" src="https://user-images.githubusercontent.com/103089880/162601720-de48e308-c41e-4eca-879c-dc8d7319f586.png">